 01. What does it cost?

-The cost pays for the supply chain of the hand from production right through to them being fitted to recipients.
+These costs pays for the ENTIRE supply chain of the hand – from production right through to them being fitted to recipients.

 All prices plus VAT / MwSt.

 02. How Do I Get a Quote or Book an Event?

 Simply contact The Hand Project team.